aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

 Fuzzy queries
 -------------
 You can look for fuzzy combinations where variations of the words are allowed, also called expansions, returning the exact matches for those expansions.

-The fuzzy changes can include changing a character: post → lost, or removing character: ``eggs`` → ``ggs``, and other fuzzy combinations.
+The fuzzy changes can include changing a character: ``post`` → ``lost``, or removing a character: ``eggs`` → ``ggs``, and other fuzzy combinations.
 The queries can be constructed as:

 .. code-block:: python

     query_body = {
                     "query": {
                         "fuzzy": {
-                  "title": {
+                            field: {
-                      "value": 2
+                                "value": value
-                      "fuzziness": 2,
+                                "fuzziness": fuzziness,
                             }
                         }
                     }
                  }

 We can try out looking for a misspelled word and allowing some ``fuzziness``, which indicates the maximum edit distance.

 .. code-block:: python

   query_body = {
                   "query": {
                       "fuzzy": {
                           "title": {
                               "value": "pinapple",
                               "fuzziness": 2,
                           }
                       }
                   }
                 }

 Try yourself to find recipes with misspelled pineapple 🍍